PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/README.md

 ## Tools

-We performed the analysis on a Linux laptop (intel Core i7, Linux Mint 21.1 “Vera” operating system, based on Ubuntu Linux 22.04, with bash (Bourne again shell) as the default shell), and we used the ALICE High-Performance Computing facility at the University of Leicester.
+The analysis was performed on a Linux laptop (intel Core i7, Linux Mint 21.1 “Vera” operating system, based on Ubuntu Linux 22.04, with bash (Bourne again shell) as the default shell), and we used the ALICE High-Performance Computing facility at the University of Leicester.